Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 This will install the bootloader to the first sector of the disk.
 It is possible to install to a partition, but is not recommended.
+This will be needed if you formated the partition where `/etc/default/grub` or `/etc/grub.d/` was in.

 The parameter `--target=i386-pc` instructs grub-install to install for BIOS systems only.
 It is recommended to always use this option to remove ambiguity in grub-install.